Frequently Asked Questions

 For safety reasons we do not allow a single handler to bring more than one dog to a class.
 If you have registered multiple dogs for a class, please ensure that you have a separate handler for each dog, plus loads of treats.

-Refunds: the following criteria must be met for us to consider a refund:
+The following criteria must be met for us to consider a partial refund, as all refunds are subject to a $35 non-refundable processing fee.

-• Even if you cancel enrollment within 5 business days, a refund (minus a non-refundable $35 transaction fee) is issued IF AND ONLY IF we can fill your spot.
+- Even if you cancel enrollment within 5 business days, a refund is issued IF AND ONLY IF we can fill your spot.
 We put forth our best effort but cannot guarantee a refund.

 Please be considerate and understanding of our policies.
 We limit enrollment in order to provide quality instruction and to maintain safety in our classrooms.
 We appreciate your understanding that once you have reserved a spot we agree to hold this spot for you in which case it is made unavailable to other students.